Skip to main content

 How do I calculate my overhead rate for construction?

 Add up all your annual overhead costs (rent, insurance, vehicles, office staff, software, marketing, everything that isn’t tied to a specific job).
 Divide that total by your annual revenue or total direct costs, depending on which method you prefer.
 If your overhead is $300,000 and your revenue is $1.5M, your overhead rate is 20%.
 Apply that percentage to every job estimate.
+Software is one of those overhead line items worth getting right.
+Our construction software pricing guide shows what to expect across the market.

 Should I use markup or margin when pricing construction jobs?